lidongliangfly/VideoRecordAndReplay/README.md

 # Video-recording-and-playback
-recording screen and storing in local disks to playback
+For recording screen, storing in local disks and replaying.

-This is
+This coed needs Xlib and zlib ,and is writen in ubuntu14.04 x64.